Hong Myung-bo: Managerial career

+South Korea

 On 26 September 2005, after his retirement as a player, Hong returned to the national team as assistant coach.
-Helping the manager Dick Advocaat, he took part in the 2006 FIFA World Cup, and worked with the next manager Pim Verbeek in the 2007 AFC Asian Cup.
+Helping the manager Dick Advocaat, Hong took part in the 2006 FIFA World Cup, and worked with the next manager Pim Verbeek in the 2007 AFC Asian Cup.
 After the resignation of Verbeek, he was one of the candidates to become the next manager.

-The Korean FA announced that it had appointed him as the South Korea under-20 team, on 19 February 2009.
+The Korean FA announced that it had appointed Hong as the manager of the South Korea under-20 team, on 19 February 2009.
 Under his guidance the team reached the quarter-finals of the 2009 FIFA U-20 World Cup, but were eliminated due to a 3–2 defeat to Ghana, the eventual champions.

 Hong also served an assistant coach for South Korea under-23 team under Park Sung-hwa.
 In October 2009, he took over the coaching duties at under-23 team.
 He led his team into third place in the 2010 Asian Games.
 On 10 August 2012, Hong Myung-bo coached the men's Olympic team to a 2–0 win over Japan to secure the bronze medal at the 2012 Summer Olympics, which set up a record by obtaining the first medal ever for South Korea in Olympic football as well as being the first Asian team in 44 years to win a medal at that event.

-He was named as assistant manager to Guus Hiddink at Anzhi Makhachkala in August 2012.
-After Choi Kang-hee, the former head coach of South Korea, took the responsibility of the team's poor performance in 2014 FIFA World Cup qualification and resigned from his position, Hong Myung-bo was appointed as the new head coach of the team on 24 June 2013 to prepare the team for the 2014 FIFA World Cup.
-After a winless World Cup campaign, Hong resigned from his post on 10 July 2014.
+Choi Kang-hee, the previous manager of South Korea, resigned from his position at the end of the 2014 FIFA World Cup qualification.
+After working as assistant coach to Guus Hiddink at Russian Premier League club Anzhi Makhachkala for half a year, Hong was appointed as the new manager of the team on 24 June 2013 to prepare the team for the 2014 FIFA World Cup.
+After a winless FIFA World Cup campaign, Hong resigned from his post on 10 July 2014.

+Hangzhou Greentown

+On 17 December 2015, Hong was appointed as the manager of Chinese Super League club Hangzhou Greentown.
+In his first match on 6 March 2016, he guided the team to a 2–1 win over Changchun Yatai.
+However, his team was relegated to the second division after the 2016 season.
+The next year, he resigned from the club and criticised the club's owner for interfering in tactics and selection of players.

+Ulsan Hyundai

-On 24 December 2020, Hong was appointed as the head coach of Ulsan Hyundai.
+On 24 December 2020, Hong was appointed as the manager of K League 1 club Ulsan Hyundai.
+He led the club to win two consecutive national league titles in 2022 and 2023.